Skip to Main Content

 Review

 We can review your data management plan and make suggestions.
-We are also happy to verify whether your intended use of the Dayta Ya Rona Digital Repository as described in your plan matches up with the Dayta Ya Rona services we provide.
+We are also happy to verify whether your intended use of the Dayta Ya Rona Digital Repository, as described in your plan, matches up with the Dayta Ya Rona services we provide.

 DMP submission